WeAreAcademy/mark-sql-proj--flights/README.md

     - departure_coordinates
     - arrival_coordinates

-- 261 (optional): Export your results from task #260 as JSON, and copy-paste them into [this visualiser](https://academy-flight-routes-vis.netlify.app/).
+- 261: Export your results from task #260 as JSON, and copy-paste them into [this visualiser](https://academy-flight-routes-vis.netlify.app/).
+(See note at end on exporting results as JSON).

   - Does the visualisation confirm your expectations about these north-south journeys, and their rankings?

 - 265: List the ten routes which have planes flying the furthest distance from east to west.

-- 266: (optional): Export your results from task #265 as JSON, and copy-paste them into [this visualiser](https://academy-flight-routes-vis.netlify.app/).
+- 266: Export your results from task #265 as JSON\*, and copy-paste them into [this visualiser](https://academy-flight-routes-vis.netlify.app/).

   - Does the visualisation confirm your expectations about these east-west journeys, and their rankings?